• Home

 3. Khaitan & Co.: Khaitan & Co. is one of the oldest law firms in India, with a strong focus on company law.
 The firm provides various legal services, including corporate law, M&A, and private equity.

-4. AZB & Partners: AZB & Partners is a leading law firm specialising in company law and has been recognized as one of the best law firms in India.
-The firm provides legal advice and representation to clients across various sectors, including healthcare, energy, and infrastructure.
+4. AZB & Partners: AZB & Partners is a leading law firm specialising in company law and has been recognized as one of the best in India.
+The firm provides legal advice and representation to clients in various sectors, including healthcare, energy, and infrastructure.

 5. Luthra & Luthra: Luthra & Luthra is a leading law firm specialising in company law and has a strong reputation for providing high-quality legal services to clients across different sectors, including banking, telecommunications, and pharmaceuticals.